8th March 2018 at 6:00 pm

 Major Projects are Paradoxes Evening Discussion

-Major Projects contain paradoxes and it could be argued that for them to become capable organisations they need to juggle seemingly conflicting features such as:You need to be logged in to register for this event
+Major Projects contain paradoxes and it could be argued that for them to become capable organisations they need to juggle seemingly conflicting features such as:This event is not bookable online

 • Change and stability

 • Newness and repetition

 This discussion evening will present three pieces of PhD research which uncover different aspects of this paradoxical nature of major projects.

 Angela Bond from Cranfield will present her work on managerial work in temporary organisations which explores the highly-situated and holistic job of managing in major projects.
 She considers major projects as temporary configurations of evolving practices, and managerial work as being aimed at ensuring the practices work together to deliver the task for which project has been created.
 As practices overlap and evolve, some cohering and others competing, the challenge of managerial work is making sure they keep working together sufficiently in the same direction.

 Simon Addyman from UCL will look at how the perceived temporary nature of major project organisations has led to them being traditionally structured around a sequential, staged, life cycle model.
 Yet as organising through projects becomes both more prevalent and challenging, it could be argued that such a model constrains our understanding and representation of what ‘actually’ happens beyond these deterministic structures.
 Simon’s research focuses on understanding organisational capability through the concept of ‘transition’, looking at how a major project moves from the ‘definition’ to the ‘delivery’ stage.
 It seeks to identify how the time bound nature of projects influences project capability through the (re)creation of organisational routines.